super7ramp/croiseur/croiseur-tests/README.md

 `croiseur` is deployed with all the main service providers, except [`Presenter`](../doc/reference/Available-service-providers.md#presenters)s as per the test strategy described above.
-Check [`build.gradle`](build.gradle.kts) for the complete list of providers.
+Check [`build.gradle.kts`](build.gradle.kts) for the complete list of providers.

 A `Presenter` mock is used to verify the output of `croiseur`.